tektoncd/dashboard/DEVELOPMENT.md

 ```
 POST /v1/namespaces/<namespace>/credentials
 Create a new credential
-Request body must contain id, username, password, type ('accesstoken' or 'userpass'), description and the URL that the credential will be used for (e.g. the Git server)
+Request body must contain name, username, password, type ('accesstoken' or 'userpass'), description and the URL that the credential will be used for (e.g. the Git server).
+It can also include serviceAccount that gets patched with the secret.

 Returns HTTP code 201 if the credential was created OK and sets the 'Content-Location' header
 Returns HTTP code 400 if a bad request was provided